sudar3010/Stocksummery/README.md

 # Stock Summary Generator

-This Python script generates a morning brief for stock (TCS) including current price, 52-week high/low, and relevant news summary using Gemini AI.
+This Python script generates a morning brief for indian stock including current price, 52-week high/low, and relevant news summary using Gemini AI.
 The summary is then sent to a Telegram channel.

 ## Features